 Iterative SDLC Model

-The Iterative SDLC model does not need the full list of requirements before the project starts.
+So, the Iterative SDLC model does not require a complete list of requirements before the project starts.
 The development process may start with the requirements to the functional part, which can be expanded later.
 The process is repetitive, allowing to make new versions of the product for every cycle.
-Every iteration (which last from two to six weeks) includes the development of a separate component of the system, and after that, this component is added to the functional developed earlier.
+Every iteration (that lasts from two to six weeks) includes the development of a separate component of the system.
+After that, this component is added to the features developed earlier.
 Speaking with math terminology, the iterative model is a realization of the sequential approximation method; that means a gradual closeness to the planned final product shape.

 Use cases for the Iteration model:

-- The requirements to the final product are strictly predefined
+- The requirements for the final product are clear from the beginning

-- The main task is predefined, but the details may advance with the time
+- The main task is predefined, but the details may change in the process

 Spiral SDLC Model

-Spiral model – is SDLC model, which combines architecture and prototyping by stages.
-It is a combination of the Iterative and Waterfall SDLC models with the significant accent on the risk analysis.
-The main issue of the spiral model – is defining the right moment to make a step into the next stage.
-The preliminary set time frames are recommended as the solution to this issue.
-The shift to the next stage is done according to the plan, even if the work on the previous stage isn’t done yet.
-The plan is introduced basing on the statistic data, received during the previous projects even from the personal developer’s experience.
+Spiral model is a combination of the Iterative and Waterfall SDLC models with a significant accent on the risk analysis.
+The main issue of the spiral model is defining the right moment to take a step into the next stage.
+The preliminary set timeframes are recommended as the solution to this issue.
+The shift to the next stage is done according to the plan, even if the work on the previous step isn’t done yet.
+The plan is introduced based on the statistical data received in the last projects and even from the personal developer’s experience.

 Use cases for the Spiral model

-- Major edits are expected during the development cycle
+- Significant edits are expected during the software development life cycle

 V-shaped SDLC Model

-V-shaped SDLC model is an expansion of classic waterfall model and it’s based on associated test stage for the every development stage.
-This is a very strict model and the next stage is started only after the previous phase.
-This is also called “Validation and verification” model.
-Every stage has the current process control, to make sure that the conversion to the next stage is possible.
+To summarize, the V-shaped SDLC model is an expansion of the classic waterfall model, and it’s based on the associated test stage for every development stage.
+This is a rigorous model, and the next step is started only after the previous one is over.
+Every phase includes the current process control to ensure that the conversion to the next stage is possible.

 Use cases for the V-shaped model:

-- For the projects where an accurate product testing is required
+- For the projects where accurate product testing is required

 - For the small and mid-sized projects, where requirements are strictly predefined